webplatform/docs-wpd/Style_Guide/index.md

 ==Doesn't needlessly duplicate content==
 Separate pages shouldn't substantially overlap content or topics except when necessary to improve understanding and organization.

+==Search engine optimization==
+Use the relevant keywords for an article in the summary, and where possible and natural throughout the article.
+However, write for humans more than search engines, so don't overload on keywords.

 ==Includes all relevant sections==
 Different [[WPD:Manual Of Style/Article Types|types of articles]] have different types of sections.
 For an article to be considered to be high quality, it should have all applicable sections.